sajadbayatani/design-patterns-for-humans/README.md

 - Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems; so don't overthink.
 - If used in a correct place in a correct manner, they can prove to be a savior; or else they can result in a horrible mess of a code.

-> Also note that the code samples below are in PHP-7, however this shouldn't stop you because the concepts are same anyways.
+> Also note that the code samples below are in JAVA, however this shouldn't stop you because the concepts are same anyways.

 Types of Design Patterns
 -----------------